Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 I find it’s best to store toys in places the kids can’t get to.
 That way, they’re out of sight and out of mind, helping them focus on the toys that are out.

-For me, that includes a linen cabinet and the kids’ closet.
-Your storage might be in the garage, in your own closet, or even in a spare bedroom.
+For me, that includes a hallway cabinet and the kids’ closet.
+You can put bigger toys like a play kitchen or dollhouses in the garage, while smaller ones like shape sorters and dolls can go in a spare bedroom.

 Best practices to rotate toys